 The course is basic to an understanding of forest productivity and the side effects resulting from various forestry practices, with applications in silviculture, watershed management, and engineering.
 Topics covered are landforms and soil formation, physical and chemical properties of soils, description of profiles, the Canadian System of Soil Classification, and basic principles of hydrology.
-Field exercise will emphasize sampling description and classification of soils.
-Prerequisite: Admission to the program or written permission of the instructor 3 CR / (3.2)
+Field exercise emphasizes sampling description and classification of soils.
+Prerequisite: Admission to the program or written permission of the instructor